zemiret/8asscrap/README.md

         * try creating a custom network (same as on the other machine, we'll need that anyway for the mongo to run)
     * Write composes to deploy the thing.
     * extract envs from composes
+    * Have nginx in front of the server
 PREP frontend for deployment:
     * learn how to and try to deploy it
     * when on the server - have mongo user with a password